What is the Amino app?

 Is there pornography on Amino?
 Not in the strict sense.
 The app actually seems to do a pretty good job of using the community and moderators to police content.
 But, every app that allows people to chat is always going to have sexualized conversation.
 For example, in the search, we typed in the word “sexy,” and clicked on a chat that came up in the search results.
 It was from someone named Sam Johnson, who said, “I want to do something kinky……I’m really open for suggestions.”
 Under the Aminos that showed up in search results, was one called “gay.sex” which we joined, where we were quickly shown a chat which said, “I’m looking for a guy to suck me off, pm me :)” In summary, we didn’t find pornography.
 But, there’s plenty of content that no young person should see.

 The Amino App is social media.
 Every aspect of a social media ecosystem is present: chat, pictures, comments, likes, profiles, micro-blogging.
 This means that although the app’s minimum age of use is 13, it has features that 13-year-olds are not ready for.
 We’ve spent a lot of time analyzing the right age to give kids social media, so that you can decide for your son or daughter.

 Related Post: What’s the Right Age to Give My Child Social Media?

 Each Amino has its own Wiki.
 The members of the Amino can submit items and then the crowd decides if it sticks.

-Beware of imposters.
+Beware of imposters on Amino.
 This article from The Sun shares the story of a young girl who was asked by a man posing as an Amino employee to send a topless photo as verification that she was a girl.
 [Trigger warning – this Sun article has some sexually suggestive ads attached to it]

 Does the Amino App have hidden Google access?
 Surprisingly, we couldn’t find any!